MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-request-payment.md

 1. [Register](~/portal-register-bot.md) your bot with the Bot Framework.

-2. Update your bot's **web.config** file to set `MicrosoftAppId` and `MicrosoftAppPassword` to the app ID and password values that were generated for your bot during the registration process.
+2. Update your bot's **Web.config** file to set `MicrosoftAppId` and `MicrosoftAppPassword` to the app ID and password values that were generated for your bot during the registration process.

 ### Create and configure merchant account